What is Kitec Plumbing?

 What Are My Options For Replacing Kitec?

-A whole home repipe may be less of a disruption than you'd think: we typically complete a repipe in a day, and return another day to patch walls.
 We always have your water back on by the end of the day.
 Read about our One Stop Repipe™ Process, perfected over thirty years and tens of thousands of repipes.

 What Is the Cost to Replace Kitec?

-Here at Repipe Specialists, we've fully replaced the plumbing in over 75,000 homes since 1991 using both copper piping and PEX tubing.
-We continually get positive customer feedback from customers about their overall home repipe experiences.
-We often exceed their expectations on:
+Here at Repipe Specialists, we've fully replaced the plumbing in over 75,000 homes across the United States, using both copper piping and PEX tubing.
+Many of these projects involved removing failing Kitec systems.
+We regularly receive positive feedback from customers about their overall repipe experience—and often exceed their expectations when it comes to:

 - Speed: Our repipe crews typically complete a repipe in a day, returning on another day for wall patching.